Berlite/Bernu-PYker-/README.md

 # Bernu
 A DOS like interface, you can run it on most microcontrollers that supports micropython.
+> [!IMPORTANT]
+> Bernu PYker Edition (MicroPython only) is deprecated and should not be focused on.
+PYker was an attempt.

 ## Commands
 These are the main thing to use in the so-called "OS"